AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: see: MDI; Multiple Document Interface
 .. index:: Multiple Document Interface

-The overall work space is based on a multiple document interface, :ref:`Multiple_Document_Interface` and can contain any number of windows, the most important of which are usually the editors.
-However, GPS also provides a large number of views for you to add to the workspace.
+The overall workspace is based on a multiple document interface (see :ref:`Multiple_Document_Interface`) and can contain any number of windows, the most important of which are usually the editors.
+However, GPS also provides a large number of views that you can add to the workspace.
 The sections below list them.

 Common features of the views